“I have known you for not very long, but

 That you struggle to pull off”

-Influenced by classic films from the ‘30s-’60s and armed with an art history bachelor’s thank you very much, I’m obsessed with fast dialogue and looking/images (which I integrate into my writing practice).
-Heroines of my most recent plays are a teenage girl whose prime masturbation years are interrupted by unexpected tragedy celebrity and a swimming movie star who unwillingly adopts an estranged friend’s orphaned teen just as she’s realizing her career needs saving — and I hope that audiences will find perhaps uncomfortable recognition in them.
+Influenced by classic films from the ‘30s-’60s and armed with an art history bachelor’s, I’m obsessed with quick dialogue and looking/images (which I integrate into my writing practice).
+Heroines of my most recent plays are a teenage girl whose prime masturbation years are interrupted by unexpected tragedy celebrity, and a swimming movie star who unwillingly adopts an estranged friend’s orphaned teen just as she’s realizing her career needs saving.
+My plays push audiences to see beyond obvious victimhood and to experience much more complicated feelings than pity for these characters.

 recent, current, & upcoming: